Why it’s a good idea for a bachelorette party

 Rude and NSFW* bachelorette icebreakers

-- This is ‘getting to know you’ on a whole new level.
-Print out this scoresheet and ask all members of the group to fill it out and figure out their score.
+This is ‘getting to know you’ on a whole new level.
+Create (or print If you have the How to Hen Toolkit) a scoresheet listing a ton of sexual acts ranging from very PG to totally outrageous, and ask all members of the group to fill it out and figure out their score.
 Now for the truly uncomfortable but hilarious bit.
 Ask the B2B to go around the room and guess what she thinks each person’s score is.
 You can turn it into a drinking game if you get her to drink for each wrong answer and the other person to drink for every correct guess.

 Adaptable bachelorette icebreakers